 Will your girl be a couture girl?
 The It Girl?
-Will she be wearing bedazzled collars and drink from gold rimmed bowls?
-Will she be served daily cooked meals of fillet mignon and roast lamb?
+Will she be wearing bedazzled collars and drink from gold-rimmed bowls?
+Will she be served daily cooked meals of filet mignon and roast lamb?
 Will she be adorned with bling and don designer outfits to better show off her feminine form?

 Famous.
 Fabulous.
 Designer?
 A great idea for finding cool female dog names is looking to the world of Fashion.

 If your little lady is going to be a cool kid, designer is the way to go.
 Just be sure to only consider designers and brands that are Fur-Free.
 This a great way to make a statement.
 Couture can (and should) be Fur-Free.